 Using the course content and the information provided below, you will write your second Current Event Essay to understand real world problems as they relate to palm oil production and the destruction of the rainforests and impacts on wildlife.

-For this assignment, you will write a 1000 word essay in response to the prompt below by Thursday of week 6 at 11:59 pm (Eastern Time).
-Note that this current module is week 5 module .
+For this assignment, you will write a 1000 word essay in response to the prompt below by Thursday of Week 6 at 11:59 pm (Eastern Time).
+Note that this current module is the Week 5 module.
 Check the calendar in Canvas for specific time frames and due dates.
 This current event essay is worth a possible 60 points toward your final grade.
 Please see syllabus for more information on how you will be graded.

 This week we will be looking at palm oil.
 Palm oil has become ubiquitous in its usage in food and cosmetic production.
 One prominent example that recently made the rounds in the news and on social media is Nutella when the French ecology minister suggested that consumers boycott the hazelnut spread based on its involvement in the palm oil industry, setting off a controvery dubbed "Nutellagate" (Longeray 2015, click here for more info)